Zach Sproule

 Zach Sproule (born 12 May 1998) is an Australian rules footballer who plays for the Greater Western Sydney in the Australian Football League (AFL).
-He joined the club as a Category B rookie selections coming from the Giant's Academy.
+He joined the club as a Category B rookie selections coming from the Giants Academy.
 He made his senior debut against Western Bulldogs in round 22 of the 2019 season.
 Zach signed with the South Adelaide Football Club in the SANFL for the 2023 season.